ChrisKahrs/RAIWorkshop/README.md

 * Head of Sales
 * Corporate Communications
 * Practice Lead for Data & AI (or equivalent)
+* Anyone with a passion for the topic and plans to be a leader in this space

 ## Standard Leadership Agenda (3-4 hours, 1/2 day)
 Can be delivered virtually or in-person.
 Good interaction and all scenarios covered, but limited depth on scenario stages and discussion on the topics.